 Summary of St Stephen, martyr.
-In light of what was happening to Stephen, how amazing were his final words, praying to God to pardon his killers.
-His only “crime” was to have spoken hard truths that his audience did not want to hear.
+Stephen’s only “crime” was to have spoken hard truths that his audience did not want to hear.
 So the frenzied mob put him to death by stoning.
-Under the rocks crushing out his life, Stephen commended his spirit to Jesus, and with his dying breath prayed for his killers.
+Under the rocks crushing out his life, Stephen commended his spirit to Jesus, and with his dying breath, prayed for his killers.

 Stephen is the first Christian martyr after Jesus himself.
 His story is told in the Acts of the Apostles chapters 6 and 7.
 His cult spread widely from Jerusalem to Constantinople, north Africa, Rome and Prague.